knat/XData/Docs/TutorialEBiz.md

 Use `lists` to create a new list type(e.g: `PositiveInt32List`).

-Schema is the rules to the data.
+The schema is the rules to the data.
 If a string value is associated with type `String10`, its character count must be between 1 to 10, otherwise the validation will fail.

 Type `NormalAddress` is a complex type.
 Attributes are defined in `[ ]`.
 Attributes can be annotated as optional using the question mark(e.g: attribute `State`).
 Attributes must reference simple types.